 As with any arrivals in Israel, the excavation does not provide any transport directly to the airport.
 The bus will return you to either Tel Aviv or Jerusalem (your preference) on the Friday afternoon of your final registered week at the dig.
 We recommend heading to Tel Aviv as there is a direct train to the airport.

 The bus returns to Tel Aviv or Jerusalem around 14:00 but can sometimes be caught in traffic.
 As such, if you choose to leave Israel on your final day, we strongly recommend you fly later at night.
 This way you can ensure that you will be able to arrive at the airport and travel through security with time to make your flight.

 Q: When do I have to pay for the excavation?

-Q: What does my payment fee cover the cost of?
+Q: What does my payment cover?

-- Access to on-site guest lectures,
+- Access to guest lectures

 Q: Do I incur a fee if I cancel my registration?